 False Accusations: Many narcissists are not afraid to make false accusations about their partner during a divorce to paint themselves in a better light.

-Delaying Tactics: Narcissists may attempt to delay a divorce by refusing to negotiate, filing frivolous legal motions, or stalling to retain control.
+Delaying Tactics: Narcissists may attempt to delay the divorce by refusing to negotiate, filing frivolous legal motions, or stalling to retain control.

 Strategies for Handling Narcissistic Behavior in a Divorce

 Knowing how a narcissist may behave in a divorce can help you to form a strategy to get through this process.
-Divorce is a trying time, but divorcing a narcissist can be harmful to your emotional stability and physical wellbeing.
-Below is a list of coping strategies on how to deal with a narcissistic spouse during a divorce:
+Divorce is a trying time, but divorcing a narcissist can be particularly harmful to your emotional stability and physical well-being.

 Set Boundaries: Establish clear boundaries early in the divorce to protect your emotional and financial well-being.

-Speak With a Therapist: A therapist or counselor can help you develop effective ways of communication with a narcissistic spouse.
+Speak With a Therapist: A therapist or counselor can help you develop effective ways of communicating with a narcissistic spouse.
 They can also help you manage your emotions throughout the divorce.

 Resist Calling Out Their Behavior: Narcissists don’t respond well to criticism.
 Calling attention to their behavior during the divorce may only make things worse and encourage them to retaliate.